1. Background and Overview

 The Court Interpreters Act of 1978 and the subsequent Amendments of 1988 (28 U.S.C. §§ 1827-1828) require the Director of the Administrative Office of the U.S. Courts (AO) to define criteria for certifying interpreters qualified to interpret in federal courts.
 The Act also requires the Director to maintain a list of interpreters who have been certified.
-Certified interpreters are placed on an eligibility list from which court interpreters may be selected by the local officials of the United States District Courts.
+Certified interpreters are placed in the National Court Interpreter Database from which court interpreters may be selected by the local officials of the United States District Courts.

 One important impact of the 1978 federal law was the creation and implementation of the Spanish/English Federal Court Interpreter Certification Examination (FCICE) in 1980.
 The FCICE introduced to the court interpreting environment the concept of performance-based interpreter testing, which is based on rigorous testing practices.
 The requirements for passing the examination and for becoming a Federally Certified Court Interpreter (FCCI) reflect the knowledge, skills, and abilities required for court interpreting and the difficulty of the work.
 Consequently, the hundreds of interpreters who have passed the FCICE since 1980 have become an important resource throughout the country.
 These FCCIs serve not only as practicing interpreters in the federal courts, but as test raters for the FCICE itself and for state court testing programs.
 Many also serve as consultants for the development of tests of interpreting skills, and for training programs outside the federal courts.

 The FCICE is offered only for Spanish/English, since that is the primary interpreting need in the federal judiciary.